Computational Biofluid and Heat Transfer (CBHT) Lab

 Motivated by personal experience with his daughter’s asthma, Dr. Saha highlights the inefficiencies of current inhalers, which often deposit only 12–40% of medication, with most particles trapped in the upper airways.
 Using advanced computational fluid dynamics (CFD) and CT-scan–based lung geometries, his research focuses on improving the precision of drug delivery deep into the lungs.

 Dr. Saha explains that in silico simulations are the most effective approach to studying local particle deposition, offering insights that in vivo and in vitro methods cannot.
-His studies reveal that finer particles and optimized inhalation rates significantly enhance drug reach to the distal bronchi – critical for conditions like asthma.
+His studies reveal that finer particles and optimised inhalation rates significantly enhance drug reach to the distal bronchi, critical for conditions like asthma.

 The interview also explores Dr. Saha’s broader research, including gold nanoparticle interaction with lung surfactants and age-specific lung modelling.
 His goal is to translate these computational insights into clinical applications that improve respiratory care globally.